0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 - Lab Setup And Conditions
 - Attack Demonstration
 - The Exploit as a Conversation
-- The Technical Breakdown
+- Technical Breakdown
 - Mitigation
 - References and Credits

 ---

 # The Attack In Brief
+1. AD Certificates can be used for authentication.
+2. Certificates can be generated from templates in a certificate signing request (CSR).
+3. There are two types of templates available in ADCS by default: User and Computer.
+4. Those templates are accessible to anyone in the `Domain Users` or `Domain Computers` groups.
+5. Those templates allow the certificate holder to authenticate with them.
+6. When generating a certificate for a computer object, the template will check its `DNSHostname` property and generate the certificate based on that.
-1. By default, A regular AD user can add up to 10 computers to the domain.
+7. By default, any authenticated user can join up to 10 computers to the domain.
-2. After a user adds a computer to the domain, he gains the right to change its `DNSHostname` property.
+8. When a user joins a computer to the domain, he can modify its `DNSHostname` property.
-3. By changing this property to be a domain controller's `DNSHostname`, he can request a certificate for it from ADCS.
+9. Combining the last two points, a user can spoof the DNSHostname to forge a certificate as a domain controller.
-4. Using the domain controller's certificate, we can obtain its NTLM hash.
+10. with a domain controller's certificate, the user can obtain the computer account's NTLM hash.
-5. And with that, we can request a complete copy of the domain hashes a.k.a perform a **DCSync** attack.
+11. And with that hash, can he pose as a domain controller and request a full copy of the domain's hashes (a.k.a perform a `DCSync` attack).

 ---